turbot/tailpipe-docs/docs/sql/querying-json.md

   aws_cloudtrail_log;
 ```

 In this case, DuckDB's precedence rules require you to parenthesize the `->>` expression.
-To avoid confusion, we often prefer functions over operators in Tailpipe mods.

 The `resource` column of `aws_cloudtrail_log` is a JSON array of objects.
 You use 0-based indexing to access elements of an array.
 To access the first element: